nookyo/qubership-integration-catalog-library/actions/tag-checker/README.md

-# GitHub Action: Check Tag
+# Tag Checker Action

-This GitHub Action checks whether a specified tag exists in a repository.
+This Action checks whether a specified tag exists in a repository.

 ## Inputs